SAP-archive/cloud-sample-spaceflight/docs/README.md

 ### Data Model Structure

-The data model is divided into two parts:
+The data model is divided into two parts - a base part and an extension:

 1. [***FlightModel***](./flightModel.md)
-   Those entities needed for representing travel on earth (very similar to data structures used by the ABAP FlightModel)
+   The base data model holding those entities needed to represent travel on earth.
+This data model uses entities very similar to the data structures used by the ABAP FlightModel
 1. [***SpaceModel***](./spaceModel.md)
-   Those entities needed to represent space travel
+   An extension to the base data model holding those entities needed to extend a journey into space

 ### FlightModel

-This data model acts as the base data model and represents journeys made by airplane on Earth.
+This data model represents journeys made by airplane on Earth.

 Any journey is represented as a series of between 1 and 5 "legs", where each leg represents a direct flight between two airports.

 ### SpaceModel

-This data model extends `FlightModel` and represents journeys that either start or end on Earth, but also include space travel.
+This data model extends `FlightModel` and represents journeys that include some aspect of space travel.
+Such journeys usually  start or end on Earth.
 For the purposes of simplicity, this data model confines itself to travel within our own Solar System.

-For instance, the journey in which you travel from Earth to the Moon would be recorded in two parts:
+For instance, if you wish to travel from Earth to the Moon, such as journey would be recorded in two parts:

-1. Travelling from your home city on earth to the spaceport (say, Cape Canaveral)
+1. Travelling by airplane from your home city on earth to some spaceport (say, Cape Canaveral)
-1. Travelling from the spaceport to some destination in space
+1. Travelling in some space vehicle from the spaceport to a destination in space

-However, traveling on earth is much simpler than travelling in space for the following reasons:
+However, traveling on earth is much simpler than travelling in space for the following reasons.
+When you travel on earth:

-1. You never need to care about which planet you're going to land on - its always the same one you took off from!
+1. You never need to care about which planet you're going to land on - its always the same one from which you took off!
-1. Any plane that takes off must also land (as all pilots know: take-off is optional, landing is mandatory!)
+1. If you travel in an airplane, then as all pilots know, take-off is optional, landing is mandatory!
+In other words, you are *going* to land back on the surface of the planet.

 In space travel though, neither of these assumptions are valid

 ## Extra Considerations for Space Travel

-Travelling on earth is quite straight forward in that for short journeys, the shortest distance between two points is a straight line, and for longer journeys, the shortest distance is a ["Great Circle"](https://en.wikipedia.org/wiki/Great-circle_distance).
+Navigation on earth is quite straight forward in that for short journeys, the shortest distance between two points is a straight line, and for longer journeys, the shortest distance is a ["Great Circle"](https://en.wikipedia.org/wiki/Great-circle_distance).

-However, in space, all journeys follow ***elliptical*** paths.
+In space however, due to the fact that you are moving between the gravitational fields of different planets/moons, all journeys follow must ***elliptical*** paths.

-Also, due to the weight and cost of rocket fuel, you must always choose the most energy efficient path between two points.
+In addition to this, the weight and cost of rocket fuel must be considered.
+Consequently, we will always choose the most energy efficient path between two points.
 This path will be an ellipse that approximates a [Hohmann Transfer Orbit](https://en.wikipedia.org/wiki/Hohmann_transfer_orbit).

-So now, we have some additional considerations:
+So now, we have some additional factors to consider:

 1. The shortest (I.E. cheapest) path between two bodies in space is never a straight line, but always an ellipse.
 1. The stages of a space journey do not necessarily start from or end on the surface of a planet.